Five Ways Principals Drive Student Outcomes

 Principals collaborating at PIVOT’s Leader Summer Institute

-1. Principals impact teacher retention.
+1. Principals impact teacher satisfaction and retention.

 2. Principals impact family engagement.